roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "I know.
 You don't have to say it.
 It's over, and you have nothing more to be sorry about, Ok?
 Don't even think about it.
 It happened, and if anything, we're better for it.
 I know you'll never cheat on me.
 As much as I know anything in my life."

  She nodded.
 "Good.
 I'd die without you."
 She kissed me, and made a face.
 "Jesus, we need to clean up, don't we?"
-Report_Story #4